microsoft/TypeScript-wiki/FAQ.md

 > ```

 A getter without a setter *does not* create a read-only property.
-See [Issue #12](https://github.com/Microsoft/TypeScript/issues/12) for the suggestion tracking this issue.
+See  [#12](https://github.com/Microsoft/TypeScript/issues/12)] for the suggestion tracking this issue.

 ### Why are function parameters bivariant?